-- Thrombotic thrombocytopenia purpura - Idiopathic thrombocytopenic purpura
+- Thrombotic thrombocytopenia purpura

+- Idiopathic thrombocytopenic purpura

+- QT prolongation resulting in ventricular tachycardia and torsade de pointes

 OVERDOSAGE

 Acute: The amount of a single dose of BACTRIM that is either associated with symptoms of overdosage or is likely to be life-threatening has not been reported.
 Signs and symptoms of overdosage reported with sulfonamides include anorexia, colic, nausea, vomiting, dizziness, headache, drowsiness and unconsciousness.
 Pyrexia, hematuria and crystalluria may be noted.
 Blood dyscrasias and jaundice are potential late manifestations of overdosage.